 The Registan was the central public square at the time; it’s where people gathered to listen to imperial proclamations, and where they came to watch public executions.
 It was also the site of the city bazaar and would have been bustling with commercial activity.

 Each of the three momentous structures that surround the Registan is a madrasah (an Islamic educational institution where both religious and secular material is taught).

 The madrasahs were built separately, and weren’t completed in entirety until 250 years after Timur’s death.

 The oldest of the three structures in the Registan is the Ulugh Beg Madrasah.
 It was completed in 1420, and has an attractive, geometric, star-filled motif.

-Ulugh Beg, who commissioned the construction of the madrasah, was the grandson of Timur, and a mathematician and astronomer of repute (I write more on Ulugh Beg in my post The Ulugh Beg Observatory, Samarkand, Uzbekistan).
+Ulugh Beg, who commissioned the construction of the madrasah, was the grandson of Timur, and a mathematician and astronomer of repute (I write more on Ulugh Beg in my post on the Ulugh Beg Observatory).

 During Ulugh Beg’s time, and in the century following, the madrasah was one of the finest universities in Central Asia.

 The next madrasah to be built (although 200 years would pass in the meantime) was Sher-Dor Madrasah (meaning: the having-lions madrasah), which was completed in 1636.

 The mosaic on the face of the madrasah, featuring two lions (which look a lot like tigers), each with a strange, round face (that is meant to be a sun) on their backs is a mystifying addition to the madrasah and a point of contention.